hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Some in memory key value stores such as Memcached eirs to act as a cache.
 Data loss is acceptable for this purpose.
 Other databases can increase the durability by battery powered rams, writing a log or taking periodic snapshots.

+Main advantage of the memory solution is we skip the part which we encode the in memory data structure to dist form.